paramahastha/pretest/README.md

 # BE Pre-Test

-A project that runs a Go server and a PostgreSQL via two separate containers, using Docker Compose.
+A project that runs a Go server (Gin-Gonic) and a PostgreSQL via two separate containers, using Docker Compose.

 ## Required